eceo-epfl/RS-OVSS/README.md

 Thank you!
-Others smaller sources are mentioned in the relevant code sections.
+Other smaller sources are mentioned in the relevant code sections.